-Suppose you have been purposefully hiding foreign financial assets from the IRS, you are running out of time to use one of the IRS’s disclosure programs which, if applicable, will keep you free from criminal penalties and/or substantial civil penalties.
-The IRS recently announced it will begin phasing down its Offshore Voluntary Disclosure Program (OVDP) and close the program on September 28, 2018.
+Suppose you have been purposefully hiding foreign financial assets from the IRS.
+In that case, you are running out of time to use one of the IRS’s disclosure programs, which will keep you free from criminal penalties and substantial civil penalties.
+The IRS recently announced it would begin phasing down its Offshore Voluntary Disclosure Program (OVDP) and close the program on September 28, 2018.

 If you have foreign financial assets such as accounts held at foreign banks, foreign stocks, or foreign business interests, and are unsure whether you have reported these assets or should report these assets, please do not hesitate to contact your attorney at Carlile Patchen and Murphy LLP or any member of either the Family Wealth & Estate Planning Group or Taxation Group.